Reduced operator inference for nonlinear partial differential equations: Regularization tuning strategy

 \section{Regularization tuning strategy}

 To choose the regularization weights $\gamma_1$ and $\gamma_2$, we employ a variant of the regularization tuning procedure of~\cite{mcquarrie2021data}.
 That is, we use the regularization weights that minimize (on a two-dimensional grid) the training error, subject to a constraint that the resultant reduced model have bounded growth within a trial integration period.
-In more detail, we solve the minimization \cref{eq: CVRC reg op inf} on a grid of values spaced log-uniformly in $(\gamma_1,\gamma_2)\in[1, 10^7]\times[10^{10},10^{18}]$ with 15 values for $\gamma_1$ and 9 values for $\gamma_2$, totaling 135 combinations of the two regularization weights.
+In more detail, we solve the minimization \cref{eq: CVRC reg op inf} on a $40\times 40$ grid of values spaced log-uniformly in $(\gamma_1,\gamma_2)\in[10^2, 10^8]\times[10^{9},10^{14}]$.
 The resultant reduced model is then integrated from $t = 15$ ms to $t = 22$ ms (two milliseconds \emph{beyond} the desired prediction time), and the final regularization parameters are chosen to be the regularization parameters that minimize the error in the predicted reduced coefficients over the training period, subject to the following growth constraint:

 where $\bar\bw_i$ is the mean of the $i$-th reduced coefficient over the 3000 training time steps, $\hat\bw_i^{\rm trial}(t_k)$ is the value of the $i$-th reduced coefficient predicted by the inferred model at time $t_k$, and $\hat\bw_i^{\rm training}(t_k)$ is the value of the $i$-th reduced coefficient in the training data at time $t_k$.
 In words, \cref{eq: regularization growth constraint} requires that when the reduced model is integrated for the full 7 ms period, no single reduced coefficient deviates more from its training mean more than 20\% more than the maximum deviation from the training mean during the training period.
 We seek models that satisfy this constraint to avoid the selection of regularization parameters that may predict the dynamics of the training period well but become unstable beyond the training period.